Places

 Sangenjaya·¥¥

 Our top vintage pick in Sangenjaya.
-Great curation and must stop if you’re in the neighborhood.
+Great selection of unique items and must stop if you’re in the neighborhood.

 Skip It IfYou don’t have time for Sangenjaya